 After a long silence, the finance leader sheepishly answered, “What process?”

-Yet many business leaders tend to underestimate the importance of their Process Component or shy away from taking a systematic approach to improving their processes.
-Some fear the initiative will be a complicated, expensive, time-consuming project that won’t really change anything.
+Yet many business leaders tend to underestimate the importance of their Process Component.
+They shy away from taking a systematic approach to improving their processes.
+Some fear they’ll have to complete a complicated, expensive, time-consuming project that won’t change anything.

-But strengthening the Process Component – establishing and implementing clearly defined efficient processes – doesn’t need to be complicated or expensive and consumes less time than you might think.
+But strengthening the Process Component – establishing and implementing clearly defined efficient processes – doesn’t need to be complicated or expensive.
+And creating them consumes less time than you might think.

-Use the EOS 3-Step Process Documenter™ to focus on a few “critical few” processes – the ones that really matter to your customers and employees – and document them in only a few pages, focusing on the 20% of activities that yield 80% of the result.
+I show my clients how to use the 3-Step Process Documenter™ to focus on the few critical processes that really matter to your customers and employees.
+They document each process in only a few pages.
+Instead of overly complex outlines, they focus on the 20% of activities that yield 80% of the result.

-Two weeks later, the operations leader sat down with Jen and Dave.
-They expected the worst.
-What they got instead was a new hiring process.
+After that discussion in the example above, the operations leader sat down with the production manager and human resources specialist.
+They had expected the worst.
+Instead, they got a new hiring process.

 If all your processes were clearly defined, efficient, and consistently followed, what impact would that have on your business?
 If you are like most, it would be a game-changer.

-That opportunity is there for you and your company too if you’re willing to embrace and put into action the Process Component.
+Your company can experience that too if you embrace and put into action the Process Component.

 How strong is your business in the Six Key Components?
 Take the Organizational Checkup™ to find out!